Today, I want to share “20 Tips for Travelling with Heart Failure”.

 - Travelling Home

-#3.
-Speak to Your Cardiologist or GP
+3. Speak to Your Cardiologist or GP

 When you travel, especially if you’re flying (see #10 Flying), you should always check with your consultant or GP that it’s safe for you to travel.

 When flying, it’s always a good idea to contact the airline, your destination airport and local customs to see if there are any special rules about carrying medication.

-#6.
-Backup Plan
+6. Backup Plan

 From experience, when you travel, things go wrong.
 I have no idea why, but they do.
 Therefore, always have a backup plan.
-Here is a selection of questions to ask yourself and of course, add your own:
+Here is a selection of questions to ask yourself and, of course, add your own:

-- What happens if I’m too ill to travel, can I cancel my trip?
+- What happens if I’m too ill to travel?
+Can I cancel my trip?